-demographically and geographically representative of older people across all council areas.
-This group should be co-designed by older people, including iv.
-An Older Peoples Reference Group
+iv.
+An Older Peoples Reference Group demographically and geographically demographically and geographically representative of older people across all council areas.

-- all council areas.
 This group should be co-designed by older people, including its function, name, frequency of how often it meets.
-The group should also design regular events to share and review progress and make sure that older voices continue to be heard. - v.
+The group should also design regular events to share and review progress and make sure that older voices continue to be heard.

+v.
 An Age-Friendly Steering Group comprising key relevant Strategic Growth partners and the Local Growth Partnership age-friendly champions.
 This group will meet twice a year to oversee the implementation of the plan.